Your doctor is likely to start with a medical history and physical examination.

 - Exercise.
 Low-impact aerobic exercise, such as walking and swimming, can help maintain strength, mobility and general health.
 Some types of strengthening exercises also might be helpful.
 But it's important to talk to your doctor first because some types of exercise might be harmful.

 - Braces.
 Braces can help keep muscles and tendons stretched and flexible, slowing the progression of contractures.
-Braces can also aid mobility by providing support for weakened muscles.
+Braces can also aid mobility and function by providing support for weakened muscles.

 - Mobility aids.
 Canes, walkers and wheelchairs can help maintain mobility and independence.